When the pandemic came on the scene, it shook the world — from small businesses to government agencies.

 While only 57% of those with less than 10 employees made changes.

-On the plus side, as of July when the survey was conducted, 58% of the businesses who laid off staff were rehiring.
+On the plus side, as of July when the survey was conducted, 58% of the businesses who laid off employees were rehiring.
 What was also interesting was how this experience had changed how small businesses viewed payroll.

 On an introspective level, these same businesses told us that this experience had given them an entirely new appreciation for payroll and payroll software.